brandendupont-mcw/brandendupont-mcw/_posts/2019-2-21-seventh-post.md

 ### Eviction Judgment

-Represents a court granting the plantiff a Jjdgment for eviction.
+Represents a court granting the plantiff a judgment for eviction.

 **Eviction Records**